How I Set Up the Emergency Lighting Test Template with Customers in Pilla

 Common mistakes (and how to avoid them):

-Only counting complete failures — A dim light is still a faulty unit.
-It's showing battery weakness and will likely fail completely soon.
+Only counting complete failures.
+A dim light is still a faulty unit.
+It's showing battery weakness and will likely be completely dead next month.

 Best practices to follow: